Chowder: Clam

 Clam chowder is prepared with clams, diced potato, onion, and sometimes celery.
 It may be prepared as a cream-style or broth-style soup.
 Several variations of clam chowder exist, including New England clam chowder, which is a cream-style soup; Manhattan clam chowder, a broth-style soup prepared using tomato, vegetables and clams; Rhode Island clam chowder is a broth-style soup without dairy, and alternatively also includes stewed tomatoes which is known as red chowder; New Jersey clam chowder; Delaware clam chowder; Hatteras clam chowder; and Minorcan clam chowder.
 In Connecticut clam chowder, milk is used instead of cream.
 New England clam chowder is made in a diverse variety of styles.

 Clam chowder may be prepared with fresh, steamed or canned clams.
 The "clam liquor" from steamed or canned clams may be retained for use in the soup, and fresh or bottled clam juice may be used.
 January 21 is National New England Clam Chowder Day in the United States.

-In the late 1800s clam chowder was introduced in New Zealand as an "American" dish and has become integral to New Zealand cuisine.
+In the late 1800s clam chowder was introduced in New Zealand as an "American" dish.
 A variant of New Zealand clam chowder is "pipi chowder", also known as "pipi soup" made with New Zealand surf clams.
 "Pipi" comes from the indigenous Maori name for the shellfish.
-Although there are variations in ingredients, all New Zealand seafood chowders are made in the style of New England chowders, always with milk and/or cream.
+Although there are variations in ingredients, all New Zealand seafood chowders are made in the style of New England chowders always with milk or cream.